adaltas/node-shell/README.md

 ## Help usage

-From a user perspective, help can be displayed with two method, either with the `--help` option or with the `help` command.
+From a user perspective, help can be displayed with two methods, either with the `--help` option or with the `help` command.

 The `help` command is only available if other commands are registered in the